 - a.
 Carry on along the High Street to the traffic lights and bear right onto the B2026.
 Follow this long straight road for nearly 1 km, passing under a railway bridge carrying the Oxted-Uckfield line and later going past a small industrial estate. - b.
-In front of the railway bridge carrying the Redhill-Tonbridge line turn left onto a tarmac path sloping up to Platform 1 of Edenbridge station, for trains to Redhill.
-If you want to travel back via Tonbridge, cross the footbridge to Platform 2.
+In front of the railway bridge carrying the Redhill-Tonbridge line turn left onto a tarmac path sloping up to Platform 1 of Edenbridge Station.
+Trains to Redhill leave from this side; cross the footbridge to Platform 2 for trains to Tonbridge.

-J. Kent Brook to Church Street on the EVW (1/4 km)
+J. Kent Brook to Church Street on the EVW (11/4 km)